baogegeJiang/jPicker/README.md

 author： Yiran Jiang、 Jieyuan Ning

-we would soon upload our program.
+we would upload our program soon.